 Too many programmers don’t understand exceptions.
 Do you?

 I am still amazed to see how many (even seasoned) Delphi programmer don’t understand exceptions.
-This is a reply to the Silver Coder’s video.
+This post starts from a nice video posted by the Silver Coder.

-He states that exceptions are not the best idea and the reason mentioned in the (way too) short video is that try/except makes the code slow and difficult to read.
+He states that exceptions are not the best idea and the reason mentioned in the short video is that try/except makes the code slow and difficult to read.
+This is true, but there are much deeper mysteries around Try/Except.
+The main reason is a programming rule that states that you should never swallow exceptions!

 His example was like this: